background image for GxP Lifeline

 Step 3: Localize or Pursue Alternative Approaches

-Pharma companies continue to extend their supply chains ever more globally.
-However, recent events such as the COVID-19 pandemic and governmental policy changes have triggered a countertrend toward increased localization of CMO supply chains and placed greater emphasis on regional or national self-reliance, as noted in Ernst & Young's "Pharma Supply Chains of the Future" report.4
+While life sciences companies continue extending their supply chains globally, recent events like COVID-19 and policy changes have triggered increased localization of CMO supply chains.
+This shift emphasizes regional or national self-reliance, as noted in industry analyses.

-To adapt to the changing global landscape, pharma companies must reevaluate their sourcing strategies.
-McKinsey recommends that they consider flexibility-boosting options such as:
+To adapt to the changing landscape, organizations must reevaluate their sourcing strategies.
+Consider flexibility-boosting options such as:

-• Reassessing existing supply hubs, with a focus on high-risk areas.
+• Reassessing existing supply hubs, focusing on high-risk areas.

 • Diversifying partner portfolios.